Can you tell us a little about yourself?

 Do you think people should be focusing on consuming portion sizes that are appropriate for goals/needs, or instead basing it on their appetite?

 I think this depends entirely on the person and their individual goals.
-I quite like the principles of intuitive eating which teaches people to become attune to their body’s hunger and fullness cues but I recognise that this isn’t for everyone.
+I quite like the principles of intuitive eating which teaches people to become attuned to their body’s hunger and fullness cues but I recognise that this isn’t for everyone.
 A focus on portion sizes can be useful when working with clients who have a history of restricted eating patterns and lack the food knowledge and general understanding of how much they should be eating in a sitting.
 Portion sizes would also be important for people such as athletes or those with body recomposition goals where macronutrient targets are involved.

 Are there any snacks that you find yourself consistently recommending to clients?

-Whole fruit, nuts and seeds, Chobani or YoPro yogurt, Carman’s high protein muesli bars, Rice Cakes/Vitaweats/Ryvitas with toppings such as cottage cheese or avocado and tomato, hommus with vegetable sticks or brown rice crackers and edamame beans.
+Whole fruit, nuts and seeds, Chobani or YoPro yogurt, Carman’s high protein muesli bars, Rice Cakes/Vitaweats/Ryvitas with toppings such as cottage cheese or avocado and tomato, hummus with vegetable sticks or brown rice crackers and edamame beans.

 Do you have any nutrition advice that you feel is underrated?